TheSkimm is an interesting case.

 What online publishers can learn from TheSkimm.

-Whatever you’re doing, it’s always good to have a sense of where you’re standing.
+Whatever you’re doing, it’s always good to have a sense of where you’re standing and what you are using.

 TheSkimm has a very good knowledge of their target demographic and that’s being reflected on their content, branding, and tone of voice.